tyx2021/0xdeadbeef/web/squbbler/solve/README.md

 3) if we see that the program spent a long time thinking, we know that the character we guessed is correct
 4) repeat for all characters in the flag

-the challenge states that the flag only consists of curly braces, lowercase alphabets, and numbers, so our alphabet looks like this
+the challenge states that the flag only consists of curly braces, underscores, lowercase alphabets, and numbers, so our alphabet looks like this

 ```
 abcdefghijklmnopqrstuvwxyz1234567890{}